 Review summary: Canon 60D vs Sony A7

-Advantages of the Canon EOS 60D:
+Arguments in favor of the Canon EOS 60D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.